sous-chefs/firewall/README.md

 - `logging`: may be added to enable logging for a particular rule. valid values are: `:connections`, `:packets`.
 In the ufw provider, `:connections` logs new connections while `:packets` logs all packets.

+- `windows_default_rules` (defaults to _true_) can be set to false in order NOT to define default Windows firewall rules provided by operating system or applications installed among user defined rules.
+Default behaviour is to define them.
+When defining multiple rules, the value of default_rules in firewall rule with highest positon will be effective.

 #### Examples

 ```ruby